jss367/jss367.github.io/_posts/2022-02-06-fastai-notes-and-thoughts.md

 #### Evaluation

 I find the way evaluation works in FastAI to be counterintuitive.
 If you're familiar with `keras`, you're used to calling `.evaluate` on a model after it's been trained.
 But in `fastai`, there are only two splits - train and val.
-So if you want to evaluate on test data, you have to create a new `DataBunch` with training data, then swap in your test data by calling it validation data.
+So if you want to evaluate on the test data, you have to create a new `DataBunch` with training data, then swap in your test data by calling it validation data.
 At least, that's the way I've been getting it to work.
 If I find a better way, I'll update this post.

 #### Variable Names